High-resolution cryoEM structure determination of soluble proteins after soft-landing electrospray ion beam deposition: RESULTS

+For ESIBD experiments, we use a modified Thermo Scientific Q Exactive UHMR instrument,\cite{PF2022} extended by two differential pumping stages containing electrostatic lenses and deposition instrumentation reaching ultrahigh vacuum (UHV, $p<10^{-9}$ mbar, Fig.\,\ref{fig_overview}a) at the sample position.
+A deposition extension like this can be fitted, in principle, to any typical native ESI-MS instrumentation, and ESIBD workflows can be applied for SPM\cite{AW2022, SR2016, GJ2011}, for cryoEM\cite{NV2018, MW2022}, or for sample fabrication of other methods.\cite{CH2011, HS2021, VF1977}

+Molecular ions are generated by native ESI.
+After m/z-filtering and characterisation by MS, the ion beam exits the collision cell through an aperture with well-defined chemical composition, energy, and spatial distribution.
+Electrostatic (DC) ion optics (Fig.\,\ref{fig_overview}) steer and focus the beam onto cryoEM grids held within a cryoshuttle (Fig.\,\ref{fig_overview}c) or onto single crystal surfaces for SPM imaging (see SI for details on SPM capabilities), where the landing energy is defined by the bias of the sample.
+Beam currents at apertures and at the sample are measured by picoammeters, aiding alignment and focusing of the ion beam and allowing precise quantification of the deposited amount of material.

+For structure determination by cryoEM, it is crucial that the sample is kept at a consistent, cryogenic temperature to avoid thermal activation, which would introduce structural heterogeneity and degrade resolution.\cite{MW2023,TE2024} The deposition stage is cooled by a reverse Stirling cryocooler (Fig.\,\ref{fig_overview}b) to a temperature between 60 K and 350 K. To minimise sample contamination by adsorption of residual gases, the deposition stage is designed such that sample surfaces do not have direct line of sight to any room temperature surfaces, and UHV is achieved in the deposition chamber (Fig.\,\ref{fig_overview}b).
+After deposition, the landed protein molecules can be embedded in ice by leaking water vapour into the deposition chamber at a defined partial pressure.

-To protect cryoEM samples during transfer, a cryoshuttle (compatible with Thermo Scientific Aquilos hardware) is employed.
-Grids are physically shielded by PEEK shutters during all transfer steps, only being exposed when fully inserted into the deposition stage (see suppl. movie S1).
-After cryoEM sample preparation, the shuttle is further cooled to 93 K, well below the devitrification temperature of ice to compensate for any warming during transfer\cite{ST2021} The shuttle is transferred under static vacuum, followed by a brief transfer through clean nitrogen gas into liquid nitrogen.
-This process typically takes less than one minute, keeping the grids cold and clean.
+To protect cryoEM grids from contamination during transfer, a cryoshuttle is employed (compatible with Thermo Scientific's Aquilos transfer hardware).
+During transfer, grids are protected by PEEK shutters which close as the shuttle is removed from the deposition position (Fig.\,\ref{fig_overview}c, suppl.\,movie\,S1).
+The shuttle is transferred through static vacuum and clean nitrogen gas into liquid nitrogen (Fig.\,\ref{fig_overview}b).\cite{TE2024} Throughout transfer, which takes less than a minute, the grid remains below the glass transition temperature of ice ($\sim$136\,K),\cite{ST2021, RS2000} preventing devitrification and contamination.

-SPM samples are transferred under continuous UHV conditions to the microscope, relying on loadlocks, which reach below $2\times10^{-8}\,\mathrm{mbar}$ within an hour of pumping, and a UHV suitcase,\cite{SK2012} which remains below $10^{-10}\,\mathrm{mbar}$.
-Three classes of molecules were deposited for proof-of-principle scanning tunneling microscopy (STM) experiments: $\beta$-cyclodextrin, a 1135 Da cyclic oligosaccharide; bovine serum albumin (BSA), a 66 kDa protein; and pUC19, a 1.7 MDa plasmid; representative micrographs are shown in Supplementary Figure S2.
-A new suitcase is in development to allow for the fully cryogenic transfer of samples.